-No, there is no deadline.
-However, we encourage you to accept early so we can begin communicating with your about registering, orientation, activating your Network ID.
+While the School of Graduate Studies does not have a deadline, your department might, you should follow the department deadline.
+We encourage you to accept early so we can begin communicating with your about registering, orientation, activating your Network ID.
 For international students, you cannot begin your visa and I-20 process until you accept the offer, so allow yourself at least 2-3 months (minimum) for the immigration process.

 * If your offer involved funding for a Fall term, also see question below about the April 15th Resolution.

 First off, congratulations!
 You will want to check out our Important First Steps and Graduate Student Orientation sites.
 As the directions state, you will need to activate your CWRU Network ID and access your CWRU email account.